Fintech Digital Marketing: How to Test Channels and Generate Leads

 Finally, we live and breathe fintech.
 We only work with fintech companies, which means we’ve already seen what does and doesn’t work in the fintech space (which means we often know more about fintech and payments than our clients!).

-Our founder, Araminta, is heavily involved in the fintech community: she runs a 1,300+ fintech marketing Slack group, hosts a fintech networking event in Edinburgh every 2 months and hosted the Fintech marketing conference in July in London.
+Our founder, Araminta, is heavily involved in the fintech community: she runs a 2,500+ fintech marketing Slack group and hosts regular events in London and New York.

 We’re total fintech nerds, which allows us to write real advanced, comprehensive content for our clients as a fintech marketing agency.